 What else comes with a Wix plan?

-Every Wix paid plan includes a free domain name for 1 year and are SSL certified.
+Wix provides a free domain name for 1 year and an SSL certificate with every paid plan.
 This makes a Wix site secure enough for most users.

-Search Engine Optimization (SEO – i.e. increasing the potential of appearing in search results ) is possible to a degree with the help of a tutorial (called SEO Wiz).
+Search Engine Optimization (SEO – i.e. increasing the potential of being ranked by search engines) is possible to a degree with the help of a tutorial (called SEO Wiz).

-Wix premium plans come with more storage (for larger websites) and bandwidth (i.e. capacity to handle more traffic), as well as added functionality (online shop, premium app market) to varying degrees depending on which one you choose.
+Wix paid plans come with more storage space (for larger websites) and bandwidth (i.e. capacity to handle more traffic), as well as added functionality (online shop, premium app market) to varying degrees depending on which one you choose.

-To be honest, Wix gives enough storage and bandwidth on the free plan for small business websites (I’ve built 20+ page websites that use less) let alone personal sites (e.g. Online CV).
+To be honest, Wix provides enough storage and bandwidth on the free plan for small business websites (I’ve built 20+ page websites that use less) let alone personal sites (e.g. Online CV).

 If you do end up needing more down the line, you can just upgrade.